-The director may institute a civil action in any court of competent jurisdiction for injunctive relief to prevent violation of this chapter, any rule adopted thereunder, any permit issued pursuant thereto, or any condition of any shoreline setback variance in addition to any other remedy provided for under this chapter.
+The director may institute a civil action in any court of competent jurisdiction for injunctive relief to prevent violation of any provision of this chapter, any rule adopted thereunder, any permit issued pursuant thereto, or any condition of any shoreline setback variance in addition to any other remedy provided for under this chapter.

-- (d) Nonexclusiveness of remedies.
-The remedies provided in this chapter for enforcement of this chapter, any rule adopted thereunder, any permit issued pursuant thereto, or any condition of any shoreline setback variance [shall] will be in addition to any other remedy as may be provided by law. - (e) Appeal in accordance with statute.
-If any person is aggrieved by the order issued by the director pursuant to this section, the person may appeal the order in the manner provided in HRS Chapter 91; provided that no provision of [such] an order [shall] will be stayed on appeal, unless specifically ordered by a court of competent jurisdiction.
+- (d) Nonexclusiveness of Remedies.
+The remedies provided in this chapter for enforcement of the provisions of this chapter, any rule adopted thereunder, any permit issued pursuant thereto, or any condition of any shoreline setback variance [shall] will be in addition to any other remedy as may be provided by law. - (e) Appeal in Accordance with Statute.
+If any person is aggrieved by the order issued by the director pursuant to this section, the person may appeal the order in the manner provided in HRS Chapter 91[-]; provided that no provision of [such] an order [shall] will be stayed on appeal unless specifically ordered by a court of competent jurisdiction.